Shihuh

-The Shihuh (الشحوح, al-Shiḥuḥ) is an Arab tribe living in the United Arab Emirates (UAE) and Oman.
+The Shihuh (الشحوح, ash-Shiḥūḥ) is an Arab tribe living in the United Arab Emirates (UAE) and Oman.
 In the singular, the name is Al Shehhi, a common family name in the UAE and Oman today.
 Inhabiting the northern part of the Hajar Mountain range, specifically in the Ruus Al Jibal (Musandam Peninsula), the tribe has long been influential in the affairs of both the east and west coast settlements of the northern UAE and Oman and has fiercely maintained both its identity and independence.

 Sections

 The Shihuh are divided into two main sections, the Bani Hadiyah and Bani Shatair.
 The Bani Hadiyah splits into several subsections: the Bani Muhammad; Bani Ali; Bani Ham Mazyud and Khanazirah.
 The Bani Shatair splits into the Khanabil; Kumazarah; Mahabib and Maqadilah.

 At the turn of the 20th century, the tribe numbered some 21,500 people and was mostly settled around the Rus Al Jibal mountains, as well as Sha'am, Ghalilah, Ghubb and Khor Khwair in Ras Al Khaimah.
 In total, some 14,500 Shihuh had settled the coast, while 7,000 inhabited the mountainous interior, although the members of the tribe would travel seasonally between both domains.
 The Bani Hadiyah are mostly to be found on the western coast of the UAE, including Khasab, Oman, which would be their principal village.
 The Bani Shatair are centered around Kumzar, also at the tip of the peninsula.
 In general, the Shihuh inhabited the mountains to the north of Wadi Bih, while the closely allied Habus tribe settled the wadis and farms to the south of the wadi.